2014 Hands-On PV Experience Workshop

-The 2013 Hands-On PV Experience (HOPE) Workshop will be held in Golden, Colorado, July 21–27, 2013.
+The 2014 Hands-On PV Experience (HOPE) Workshop will be held in Golden, Colorado, from July 20–26, 2014.
 The event is designed to strengthen photovoltaic (PV) research at universities in the United States.
 HOPE is designed primarily for students, but also requires participation of the professors leading the research and overseeing each student's thesis.

 HOPE provides opportunities for professors and graduate students to: